EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/fa4e0225-6ac9-48e2-8aec-4ce3e5dce218" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-in windows powershell type in ssh the username you choose for the windows virtual machine @ the private ip address example ssh labuser@10.0.0.5 and then type in yes to the question it asks you later, then type in the password you set for the virtual machine you wont be able to see it being typed but it is once your done typing click enter and you can type hostname to tell if you have successfully logged into the linux virtual machine
+In Windows PowerShell, type the following command to SSH into the Linux virtual machine: ssh <username>@<private_ip_address>
+example: ssh labuser@10.0.0.5
+Type 'yes' when prompted, then enter the password you set for the Linux virtual machine.
+You won't see the password as it's typed, but it will be entered.
+Afterward, press Enter.
+Once logged in, you can type hostname to confirm a successful connection to the Linux VM.
 </p>
 <br />